Objective 2. Steps in a MeSH: Adding Filters

 Did you retrieve enough results to provide a good literature base for a formulary decision?

-It’s a good idea to copy the search history when you have completed a search.
+It’s a good idea to copy the search history when you have completed a search and paste it into a Word document or e-mail.
 If you are then interrupted and have to leave the computer, you will have a record of the search strategy that you can copy and re-run easily.

 - Click on the “Advanced” link under the search box.

-- Find the row in your “History and Search Details” table that contains your “trial-filtered” MeSH search.
+- Find the row in your “History and Search Details” table that contains your “clinical trial-filtered” MeSH search.

 - To simplify re-running the search later: